Ginger McCain: Personal life

 McCain married Beryl Harris in Southport in March 1961; the couple had two children: Joanne and Donald Jr. McCain worked as a taxi driver to supplement his income as a trainer prior to finding Grand National success.
 It was as a taxi driver that he became acquainted with Noel le Mare, on whose behalf Red Rum was purchased.

+On 29 April 2004, McCain was awarded the Honorary Freedom of the Borough of Sefton which is the highest award the Council can bestow on an individual.The award was presented to McCain on 22 June 2004.

 Death

-McCain died from cancer on 19 September 2011, two days before his 81st birthday.
+McCain died from cancer on 19 September 2011, at age 80.
 On the opening day of the 2012 Grand National a bronze statue of McCain was unveiled at Aintree Racecourse looking down on the winning post where his victories unfolded.